TwinDogFinancial/DNScrape.ts/README.md

 # DNSScrape

-A CLI tool to scrape DNS records from a domain and save to a JSON file.
+A CLI tool to scrape DNS records from a domain and save them to a JSON file or DNS zone file.

 ## Table of Contents